Andrea has a background in astrology, Myers Briggs, and pop culture, with expertise in relationships and dating.

 Otherwise, you have an INFJ who is sulking behind your back because they can’t fully express themselves.
 Their secondary extroverted feeling function demands that they let out their wacky side.

 Both Need Structure and Clean Environments

 INFJ does prefer a clean, functioning environment.
-They're okay with a few messes here and there, but it is hard for them to sustain a long term relationship with someone who can't handle their own garbage.
-They'll start to get disgusted, annoyed, distracted, and offended.
-This is why the INFJ and ISTJ are a good mix here.
-The INFJ needs someone who is balanced -- not too messy and not too clean.
-They'll think something is wrong with you psychologically if you constantly are fidgeting away with all the cleaning supplies.
+They’re okay with a few messes here and there, but it is hard for them to sustain a long-term relationship with someone who can’t handle their own garbage.
+They’ll start to get disgusted, annoyed, distracted, and offended.
+This is why the INFJ and ISTJ are a good mix.
+The INFJ needs someone who is balanced — not too messy and not too clean.
+They’ll think something is wrong with you psychologically if you are constantly fidgeting with all the cleaning supplies.

 Middle Functions Work Well Together

 The ISTJ will like the INFJ for its profound reasoning and loyalty.
 INFJ tends to end up being a pious individual, a role model for all.
 ISTJ would like someone who does have strong maintenance in their social affairs and isn’t just three sheets to the wind.